Hope you've been well.

 - Brief bio with publishing/interactivity credits, if any

-- We encourage authors from underrepresented groups to self-identify in their cover letters if they feel comfortable doing so
+- We encourage authors to self-identify as members of traditionally under-represented groups in their cover letters if they feel comfortable doing so

 - Use our Submittable form.